brain-image-library/bil_site/README.md

 generated from the previous command.
 Note: certain characters will throw off the config parser.
 The easiest thing to do is to just generate a different key.

+As of August 2023, the BIL SITE is served from vm018.bil.psc.edu and lives in the `/home/bil/bil_site/` directory

 In production, you'll want to set the following:

     DEBUG = no